-Cradle cap consists of oily or crusty patches that developed on the baby's scalp.
-It is not painful or itchy, and it goes away on its own in a few weeks.
-If it does not go away, it becomes infected, ask your baby's pediatrician.
+The cradle cap consists of oily or crusty patches that develop on the baby's scalp.
+It is not painful or itchy and goes away on its own in a few weeks.
+If it does not disappear, it becomes infected, ask your baby's pediatrician.

-Wash baby's hair or scalp with water or mild baby shampoo, use a baby brush to remove the flakes of dry skin.
+Wash the baby's hair or scalp with water or mild baby shampoo, and use a baby brush to remove dry skin flakes.
 You can also apply baby oil to soften the baby's scalp to remove the flakes easily.

 6. Hand foot mouth disease

-Hand foot mouth disease is infectious and caused by a virus.
+Hand-foot mouth disease is infectious and caused by a virus.
 It usually starts with a fever, and soon after, discolored patches appear around the mouth, feet, hands, and buttocks.
-It is generally settled on its own within 7-10 days without any difficulties, but children with a weakened immune system may be affected severely.
+It is generally settled on its own within 7-10 days without difficulties, but children with a weakened immune system may be affected severely.